rixx/books.rixx.de/data/reviews/k-j-charles/the-magpie-lord/index.md

 Romance, mysterious curse, estate management: A queer/gay romance in a fantasy version of Victorian England.
 The youngest exiled son of a lord returns to England after his father and brother die, and has to contest with the curse that led to their deaths.
 Luckily, he finds a strange but attractive young wizard blah blah blah, you see where this ends.
-Very atmospheric, and a bit too well-written to deserve to be labeled as "enjoyable trash".
+Very atmospheric, and too well-written to deserve to be labeled as "enjoyable trash".

-There's a second part, and I'm pretty sure I'm going to read it.

 Found [via the Oddly Specific Fantasy Recommendation Requests](https://www.reddit.com/r/Fantasy/comments/hazt57/oddly_specific_fantasy_recommendation_requests/fv6zou9/)